lmcrean/Hoverboard/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](LINK)

 ### Unfixed Bugs
+(unfixed bugs documented on Github)[https://github.com/lmcrean/Hoverboard/issues?q=is%3Aissue+is%3Aopen]

 #### Future features to include

+- *PHP database*

-*Home Page/ after Hoverboard's mission, more educational info about the need for VLE's/ paperless schools*
+- *Home Page/ after Hoverboard's mission, more educational info about the need for VLE's/ paperless schools*

-*persuasive statistics*
+- *persuasive statistics*

-*advantages of paperless schools*
+- *advantages of paperless schools*

-*visualise the BEFORE and AFTER customer experience with img slider*
+- *visualise the BEFORE and AFTER customer experience with img slider*

-*PHP database*

 ## Deployment

 The site was deployed to GitHub pages.
-The steps to deploy are as follows:

-- In the GitHub repository, navigate to the Settings tab
-- From the source section drop-down menu, select the Master Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [LINK](LINK)
+The live link can be found here: [https://lmcrean.github.io/Hoverboard/](https://lmcrean.github.io/Hoverboard/)

-## Credits
+## Contributor credits
-Thank you to [Syed Anwaar](https://github.com/syed-anwaar) for supporting with .[landing-feature img width issue](https://github.com/lmcrean/Hoverboard/pull/22)
+Thank you to [Syed Anwaar](https://github.com/syed-anwaar) for supporting with [.landing-feature img width issue](https://github.com/lmcrean/Hoverboard/pull/22).
+(See pull request)[https://github.com/lmcrean/Hoverboard/pull/22]

-### Content
+### Content Credits

-- All graphics were designed on Canva.
+- All graphics were designed with Canva's open source library.
-- The icons were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer and navbar were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- Images were imported from Opensource websites including
+- Photography for landing-image and testimonials were imported from Pexels
-  - Unsplash
-  - Pexels
-- The videos used are from Pexels.
+- John Anderson picture in testimonial was from Unsplash.